Victoirey/IRONLABS_VictoireRey/Module_2/Lab3/README.md

 * If the ball is red, they can’t take another ball.
 * If the ball is black, they lose one point and they can’t take another ball.

+Balls description:
+- Blue = B
+- Green = G
+- Red= R
+- Black = Bk
 Describe the measurable space and the random variable for:
 * A. Player A wins.
 Do not consider ties as a win.
+Combinations could be : (i) B+G+R, (ii) G+B+R, (iii) G+R
 * B. Player A and B get the same points.
+Combination should be R for one player, G+Bk for the other player
 * C. All players get 0 points.
+One player picks R, one B and one G+Bk

 ### Bonus Challenge 2
 Consider the situation of bonus challenge 1 but now with four players.
 Does anything change in your solutions?
 What are the changes in each case?